McLaren MP4/2: 1984

 On the official FIA video review of the 1984 season (produced by the Formula One Constructors Association), narrator Clive James summed up the year with the words "Anything as fast as the McLarens fell apart, anything as reliable finished later".
 Even though the comments were made for Round 2 of the championship in South Africa where Lauda and Prost scored the first of four 1-2 finishes for the year and had lapped the entire field, a feat even more remarkable since Prost was forced to start from the pit lane, it proved to be an accurate summary for McLaren's season long dominance.

 It was lucky that both McLarens actually started the race at Kyalami.
 This was due to a massive race morning warm up crash that destroyed the Osella-Alfa Romeo of Piercarlo Ghinzani and gave the Italian driver burns to his hands and face forcing him to miss the race.
 As a result, McLaren were given approximately 30 minutes of extra time to fix a misfire that had developed in Lauda's TAG-Porsche which required a complete electrical system replacement.
 Had Ghinzani not crashed Lauda would have been forced to start in the spare car which would have left Prost a non-starter as his own MP4/2 suffered a mechanical fuel pump failure as the grid went away on their final warm up lap.
-Prost was able to start in the spare from the pit lane (hurriedly converted to his settings as it had been Lauda's for the weekend) and put in one of his trademark drives to be the only other driver to finish on the lead lap with his team mate, though he started his last lap only seconds before Lauda took the flag.
+Prost was able to start in the spare from the pit lane (hurriedly converted to his settings as it had been Lauda's for the weekend) and put in one of his trademark drives to be the only other driver to finish on the lead lap with his teammate, though he started his last lap only seconds before Lauda took the flag.

 During 1984, both McLarens failed to finish a race only on two occasions in Belgium and Dallas, while recording four 1-2 finishes in South Africa, Germany, Holland and Portugal.
-McLaren wrapped up the Constructors' title in Round 13 with their 1-2 at Zandvoort, while the Drivers' title became a two horse race following the next race in Italy as the mathematical chance that Lotus-Renault driver Elio de Angelis had to upset the McLaren's evaporated as Lauda won and de Angelis suffered gearbox failure on lap 14.
+McLaren wrapped up the Constructors' title in Round 13 with their 1–2 at Zandvoort, while the Drivers' title became a two horse race following the next race in Italy as the mathematical chance that Lotus-Renault driver Elio de Angelis had to upset the McLaren's evaporated as Lauda won and de Angelis suffered gearbox failure on lap 14.
 The race at Monza was also Prost's shortest of the year, ending after just three laps with a blown TAG engine.